 From 1900 to recent times: United States foreign policy traditions and the challenges of great power status.
 [Cross-listed with PO-212.]
+Every 2-3 years.
+3 Credits

 HI-213 Colonial Latin America

 The People of Latin America from Pre-Columbian societies to the wars for independence, focusing on race, sex and power.
 [Applicable to the Global Studies Concentration.]